JohayerChowdury/NewsAggregator/README.md

   python -m venv venv
   ```
 - This will create a folder named `venv` in the project directory.
+- If you already have a folder dedicated to the virtual environment, please delete the folder after you pulled in new code.
+You will need to run this command succesfully to continue.

 #### 6. **Activate the Virtual Environment**